Anoj-07/TODO-with-AI/README.md

 # 📝 Django Learning: ToDo App with AI Integration

 Welcome to the **Django Learning Project**, a simple yet powerful **ToDo application** enhanced with **AI capabilities**.
-This project is built using the Django web framework and demonstrates core features like CRUD operations, model relationships, and form handling—while also showcasing AI-assisted functionality to help generate or analyze tasks.
+This project is built using the Django web framework and demonstrates core features like CRUD operations, model relationships, and form handling—while also showcasing AI-assisted functionality to help generate descriptions.

 ---